 Our diverse portfolio includes: single and multifamily residences, commercial fit-outs, passive houses, and renovation projects.
 However, we currently prioritize midsize multifamily Passive House projects.

 We prioritize vital information for permitting, scheduling, and cost throughout the design and entitlement process.
 We remove needless soft costs and planning efforts in order to yield high-quality finished builds in a timely manner.

-Haycon provides our clients a small company experience and lean overhead structure while maintaining a level of professionalism and project accounting found in large companies.
-Our high level of professionalism and overarching understanding of the construction process provides our clients with an extremely smooth building experience.”
+Haycon provides clients with a small company experience while providing levels of expertise and project accounting found in large companies.
+As a result, our clients can expect an extremely smooth building process.